Chris Farnell

 Christopher William Farnell (born 21 December 1969) is an English solicitor.
 Farnell owns the Manchester-based legal practice IPS Law.
 He is a sports lawyer, also working in media and entertainment-related law.
 Farnell has worked for boxers, international footballers and managers, Premier League and English Football League clubs and European football agents.
+IPS Law was closed by the Solicitors Regulation Authority in November 2025 due to suspected dishonesty by Farnell.

 Biography

 Career and sports law

 Farnell studied economics at Liverpool University where he gained a 2:1 in economics before he studied law.
 Farnell was signed to Blackburn Rovers, but was unable to continue his career due to an injury.

 Farnell worked at Eversheds before, in 2004, becoming a partner at Hill Dickinson, then founded and established IPS Law LLP in 2006 as a niche sports law practice.
+IPS Law was closed by the Solicitors Regulation Authority on 11 November 2025 due to suspected dishonesty by Farnell.